llvm/circt/docs/RationaleHW-SV.md

 is non-trivial for compiler tools to generate high quality human readable SystemVerilog.

-The RTL and SV dialects attempt to address these problems with three major
+The HW and SV dialects attempt to address these problems with three major
 contributions:

- 1) By providing the RTL dialect, which contains a common set of abstractions for combinational logic.
+ 1) By providing the HW dialect, which contains a common set of abstractions for combinational logic.
 This dialect is designed to allow easy analysis and transformation, is allows other dialects to "mix in" with it to provide higher level functionality.